top of page

 Voice For Us Disclaimer: This story is sourced from the press release by the Henry County Sheriff’s Office.
 Please note that details may be removed or new information added should updates become available.

-Pictures shared from the Henry County Sheriff’s Office
+Pictures and mugshot shared from the Henry County Sheriff’s Office

 For more animal cruelty stories, please click here.
 Thank you!